To install the latest version of npm Enterprise, you need a server fulfilling these basic specs:

 The amount of disk space needed is directly proportional to the number and size of packages your registry will need to host.

-For example, the full public registry hosts at least 300,000 packages with an average of 6 versions each, and this requires at least a terabyte of storage.
+For example, the full public registry hosts at least 500,000 packages with an average of 6 versions each, and this requires at least 3.5 TB of storage.
 Smaller registries, however, can get away with just a few gigabytes.

 Please reserve at least 10 GB for OS resources and npm Enterprise appliance containers.